Stop Trying to Prove a Negative: What Paul's Actions Tell Us

 Romans 16 is like a who's who of Paul's ministry team, and it's packed with women in leadership:

-Priscilla - She and her husband Aquila worked alongside Paul, and when they encountered the eloquent Apollos, it was Priscilla (mentioned first, which was unusual) who "took him aside and explained to him the way of God more accurately."
+Priscilla — She and her husband Aquila worked alongside Paul, and when they encountered the eloquent Apollos, it was Priscilla (mentioned first, which was unusual) who took him aside with her husband and explained the way of God more accurately to him.

 Throughout his ministry, Paul worked with women as equals:

-In Philippi, Lydia appears to have been the leader of the church that met in her home
+In Philippi, Lydia appears to have hosted and led the church that met in her home.

-In multiple cities, Paul mentions women who were his "fellow workers"—the same term he used for men in ministry
+In multiple cities, Paul mentions women he calls "fellow workers" — the same term he used for men in ministry.

 The Priscilla Problem